divyajeettt/sorting-visualizer/README.md

 sorting-visualizer is a visualizer for the most popular sorting algorithms built using [`pygame`](https://www.pygame.org/docs/) in Python.
 It is a graphical-user interface based project.

-The project sorts an array of *rectangles* (`pygame.rect()`) of increasing lengths (in ascending order).
+The project sorts an array of `pygame.rect()` of increasing lengths (in ascending order).
 Before each trial, the array must be shuffled.
 The sorting algorithm can also be changed.

 ## Where the 'sorting-visualization' happens

 The visualizer is built using an interface between Python and C (using the [`ctypes`](https://docs.python.org/3/library/ctypes.html) package).
 After the rectangles are shuffled, an array of their heights is passed to the chosen C-sorting function.
 The custom sorting function sorts it, and returns the combinations of traversals/swaps one needs to do to sort the list.
 These are then passed to the pygame visualization functions to draw on the screen.

-The Python-C interface can be found on [Line 143](https://github.com/divyajeettt/sorting-visualizer/blob/ea858f05b67cad0b5615eb02042e16246785f5cc/src/py/main.py#L143) of `main.py`:
+The Python-C interface can be found on [Line 147](https://github.com/divyajeettt/sorting-visualizer/blob/e118e28fb901857e36671d8a00d5b9ebd85c8c19/src/py/main.py#L147) of `main.py`:

 ```py
 def sort_samples(algorithm: int, heights: list[int]) -> list[list[int]]: